 Once you've filled in the details, click 'Create'.
 Please note: Any changes made here or saved via the form editor will automatically be reflected on any instances of this form you've previously embedded on your website.

-Once your Enquiry Web Form is created, you can add the Form URL and Destination URL (the page of your website where the form will be added/displayed) to the Details page.
+Once your Enquiry Web Form is created, you can add the Form URL, Destination URL, and decide on the styling:

 Step 3: Edit Form Details

 You'll now be presented with the form details.
 Here, you can modify the form by clicking the “Edit Form” button, where a new popup will open allowing you to configure what fields you want to include and their mappings.
 You can populate your form with both standard and any custom fields you've configured (any custom fields will automatically appear in the form editor once you've configured them).

 On the left-hand side is a list of fields that are currently on your form.
 Simply drag and drop these to reorder them, or hover over one and click the pencil to edit the configuration of the field.
 For example, to make it a mandatory field for visitors to complete, you can check the 'Required' checkbox.

 The right-hand side of the editor shows you a list of available fields at the top.
 These are predefined inputs that map directly to fields on the Enquiry record - for example, Phone Number.

 Under these standard fields are custom fields that you can add of various different input types, such as number and text.

 To add a custom field to your Enquiry Form, simply drag and drop the chosen fields from the list to the main form area and configure them as desired.
 For example, you could choose to add a text area so that visitors can add a custom message when completing the form.